-Looking like a mini taco, semprong tuile (a thin, sweet Asian egg batter) holds a stimulating guava sorbet and fresh shredded fruit.
-It’s meant to be eaten in a single bite to cleanse the palate before the three following sweets arrive.
+The palate cleanser at Apéritif resembles a miniature taco, with semprong tuile (a thin, sweet Asian egg batter) holding a refreshing guava sorbet and freshly shredded fruit.
+It’s meant to be enjoyed in a single bite to prepare your palate for the three upcoming desserts.

 2018, Semillon, Mouton Cadet Reserve Sauternes, Bordeaux, France

-Providing a sweet collaborator for the desserts, the 2018 Semillon, Mouton Cadet Reserve Sauternes from Bordeaux, France, is a classic representation of the style.
-It’s dazzling golden yellow in the glass, with stonefruit on the nose and a mouth-filling palate.
-Its sweetness is nicely balanced with a zippy conclusion.
+To accompany the desserts, Apéritif offers the 2018 Semillon from Mouton Cadet Reserve Sauternes in Bordeaux, France.
+This sweet wine is a classic representation of the style, with a dazzling golden yellow hue, stone fruit aromas, and a mouth-filling palate.
+Its sweetness is perfectly balanced with a lively finish.

-Chocolate Harmony is a flawless semi-sphere of mousse (Guanaja 70% & 30% Milk Chocolate), glossy on the top and ordained with an edible golden crown.
-Salted caramel and yuzu gel add further intricacies.
-It’s bound to satisfy those deep yearnings for a chocolate finish.
+Chocolate Harmony is a flawless semi-sphere of mousse made from Guanaja 70% and 30% milk chocolate, with a glossy surface and an edible golden crown.
+Salted caramel and yuzu gel add additional layers of complexity to the dessert.
+This is a wonderful choice for those craving a chocolatey finish.

-I move to the outdoor patio for the grand finale, another trolley (!), this time holding a serious line-up of petite fours and a “sweet, simple thing” from the bar.
-Pastry chef Dayu Chintya ensures that no one leaves forgetting desserts.
-In all honesty, this could be an entire afternoon tea or dessert selection in itself.
-It’s a prime example of fine-dining at its best, exceeding expectations.
-The trolley holds snickers with caramel chocolate and cashew nuts; a pineapple tart; cashew praline; cookies with vanilla cream; piña colada – pineapple with chocolate rolled in coconut; a sour, sweet lemon praline; a s’more with chocolate mousse, Graham cracker and meringue; a passion lolly – passionfruit with meringue; and lastly a decadent, incredibly rich and smooth chocolate cigar.
-Oh my!
+To conclude the meal, I moved to the outdoor patio, where a trolley loaded with petit fours and a “sweet, simple thing” from the bar awaited.
+Pastry chef Dayu Chintya ensures that no one leaves without experiencing the full array of delectable desserts.
+In all honesty, this could serve as an entire afternoon tea or dessert selection on its own.
+It exemplifies fine dining at its finest, surpassing all expectations.
+The trolley features a variety of treats, including snickers with caramel chocolate and cashew nuts, a pineapple tart, cashew praline, cookies with vanilla cream, piña colada (pineapple with chocolate rolled in coconut), a sweet and sour lemon praline, a s’more with chocolate mousse, Graham cracker, and meringue, a passion lolly with passionfruit and meringue, and, finally, a decadent, incredibly rich and smooth chocolate cigar.

 Jl.
 Lanyahan, Br, Nagi, Ubud, Bali